 If you’d like comprehensive help planning a full beach vacation anywhere in the world, request assistance on

 Editor’s Note: Holly was provided with a media stay to facilitate this review and others.
-As always, all opinions are her own.
-Photos by Holly Rosen Fink except where noted.
+As always, all opinions are our own on Ciao Bambino.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.